washimimizuku/block-referer-php/README.md

 block-referer-php
 =================

-A PHP lib for blocking referer
+A PHP lib for masking referer.
+Two strategies are in use: blanking it with javascript and redirects, and faking it with curl.

 Blank Referer Usage: